sijuademi/git-tutorial/README.md

-# git-tutorial
+# DEMO
-this is fpr git tutorial
+this is for git tutorial